JinYuanLi0012/RiVEG/README.md

 nohup sh train_twitter10000.sh > train_twitter10000.out &  # finetune for twitter10000_VE
 sh evaluate_twitter10000.sh test  # inference and specify 'dev' or 'test'
 ```

+## Visual Grounding Module

+Same as VE Module, the VG stage of RiVEG is also based on [OFA](https://github.com/OFA-Sys/OFA).

+RiVEG's VG data are available [here](https://drive.google.com/drive/folders/153WtZiHHZBzxSG8Sk76byPRynlt-nUl3?usp=sharing).
+Download these data and place them in the **OFA/dataset/refcoco_data/** folder.

+Same usage as [OFA_Visual Grounding](https://github.com/OFA-Sys/OFA#visual-grounding-referring-expression-comprehension), then use the [script](VG) we provide to perform training and inference.
+Please pay attention to the modification of various file paths.